fabiobh/app_my_location_coordinates/README.md

 This app use the following technologies:

+MVVM
+RxSwift
 Realm
-RxSwift
-TableView with ViewCode - No Soryboard
+ViewCode - No Soryboard

-Maybe
-Combine - create http requests